 There is no standard timeframe for vesting period and it could range from 6 months to 2 years or even more.
 An investor looking to invest in pre-IPO shares need to make sure that the stocks are fully vested.

-Is investing in pre-IPO shares risky?
+Is investing in pre-IPO stocks risky?

 Investing in itself is quite risky (ask FD holders in PMC Bank and DHFL!) and equity investing is even more risky (think Yes Bank, Vakrangee, PC Jeweller, DHFL).
 Nevertheless, investing in a publicly listed company is relatively easy as you can check stock price movement, regular announcements, attend shareholders meetings and even grill the management, if required.
 Investors may still end up with lemons in their portfolios but that’s another matter.